Citizenry/platform/docs/development-and-code/getting-started.md

 ### What does StreetSignal Do? <a id="what-does-streetsignal-do"></a>

 * StreetSignal is a tool for collecting, managing, and visualizing data.
-* Data can be collected from anyone, anytime, anywhere by SMS, email, web, Twitter, and RSS.
+* Data can be collected from anyone, anytime, anywhere by SMS, email, web, Twitter, RSS, and **Telegram**.
 * Posts can be managed and triaged with filters and workflows.
 * Data can be viewed in many ways: on a map, in a list, or as a visualization.